 There are no hard and fast rules regarding which degree creates the most effective therapists.
 Picking the therapist with the right training for you is the most important piece of this puzzle.

 Masters-level therapists have typically received a master’s degree in counseling, which usually takes about two years to complete.
 These include:

 Social workers have completed about two years of graduate training to attain their degrees.
-Licensed Clinical Social Workers (LCSWs) have also completed at least three years of clinical training after getting their Master’s in Social Work (MSW), but this is not a requirement for Licensed Master Social Workers (LMSWs).
+Licensed Clinical Social Workers (LCSWs) have also completed at least three years of clinical training after getting their Master’s in Social Work (MSW).
+This is not true for Licensed Master Social Workers (LMSWs).

 Psychiatrists are medical doctors (MDs).
-They are the only group of mental health professionals who are permitted to prescribe medication, which may or may not be necessary for you.
+They can prescribe medication, which may or may not be necessary for you.
 Typically, psychiatrists have completed four years of medical school and a 3-4 year residency in psychiatry.
 Some psychiatrists only provide medication management with periodic meetings that can vary in frequency.
 Other psychiatrists also provide weekly therapy (although this is less common).

 Psychologists (PsyDs and PhDs) typically complete a doctoral training of 5-7 years.
 In the state of New York, psychologists must also complete one additional year of training before becoming licensed.
-In this writer’s opinion, of the various mental health professionals described here, psychologists are the most likely to have extensive training in a specialized therapy for a specific problem or disorder.
+Psychologists may be the most likely to have extensive training in a specialized therapy for a specific problem or disorder.

 When picking a therapist, it’s important that you feel that you and the therapist are well matched.

-Research on psychotherapy has consistently shown that the better your relationship is with your therapist, and the more you feel that you two are on the same page, the more effective the therapy will be.
-It is important that your therapist understands what you want to get from therapy, and that the two of you agree on how to accomplish those goals.
+Research on psychotherapy has consistently shown that your relationship with your therapist is important.
+The more you feel that you two are on the same page, the more effective the therapy will be.
+It is important that your therapist understands what you want to get from therapy and that you both agree on how to accomplish those goals.